vildekristine99/DAT110-oblig2/README.md

 	}
 }
 ```
 The classes `StopableExample.java` and `StopableExampleMain.java` contains an example of use of Stopable-thread abstraction.
 #### Task B.1 Broker Storage

-The `Storage`-class of the broker implements an in-memory storage where the broker can store information about connected clients and the subscription of user (clients) to topics.
+The class [`Storage.java`](https://github.com/selabhvl/dat110-project2-startcode/blob/master/src/no/hvl/dat110/broker/Storage.java) of the broker implements an in-memory storage where the broker can store information about connected clients and the subscription of user (clients) to topics.
 The start of the class is already provided:

 ```java
 public class Storage {